 They are conceited and understand nothing.
 They have an unhealthy interest in controversies and quarrels about words that result in envy, strife, malicious talk, evil suspicions and constant friction between people of corrupt mind~ 1st Timothy 6:4-5a NIV

-One of the weirder aspects of growing older is that it is possible to look back in hindsight and identify exactly when a cultural transformation began to take place in society.
+One of the weirder blessings of growing older is it’s possible to look back in hindsight and identify exactly when a cultural transformation began to take place in society.

 One of the more remarkable transformations that has taken place over the course of my lifetime as been our perspective on the subject of words and language.
-When I was a child no one cared all that much about the rightness or wrongness of words.
+When I was a child no one really cared about the rightness or wrongness of words.
 People just said what they wanted to say and everybody was expected to get over any hurt feelings that resulted.

 “Sticks and stones may break my bones but words can never hurt me”

-Okay, so in retrospect it was not the most sensitive limerick to teach to tender little children.
-But in those days people where a little thicker-skinned and the rhyme had the effect it was intended to have.
-Kids (and grown-ups) rarely made much over the insensitive, mean or stupid things things other people said.
+Okay, so in retrospect it was probably not the most sensitive or even truthful limerick to teach to tender little children.
+But in those days we were all a little thicker-skinned and the rhyme had the effect it was intended to have.
+Kids (and adults) rarely made much over the insensitive, mean or stupid things things other people said.

 All that began to change in the late eighties and early nineties.
-I distinctly remember a church service in my twenties where the Pastor preached a sermon on the potentially hurtful consequences of words.
-He recited the above-mentioned rhyme and informed his listeners that everything we had been taught about words as children was a terrible lie.
-He made the (totally true) point that words do indeed hurt and can leave emotional scars.
+I distinctly remember a church service in my twenties where the Pastor preached a sermon on the consequences of words.
+He recited the above-mentioned rhyme and informed his congregation that everything we had been taught about words as children was a terrible lie.
+He made the totally true point that words do indeed hurt and can leave lasting emotional scars.
 He closed the sermon by encouraging us all to be mindful of our words because words are powerful and potentially hurtful.
 I had never heard such a thing before in all my life.
 Seriously, it was all new news to me.

 It was just the beginning.

 Out of nowhere there was a crusade to change the way Americans spoke and perceived language.
 There were public service announcements on the dangers of harsh words and verbal abuse.
 Talk show hosts interviewed people who had been wounded by the cruel words of classmates and parents.
 Pop-culture icons began educating the public on the dangers of dehumanizing and harsh words.
-Task forces were formed to stop bullying in schools and end insensitive and sexually charged language in workplaces.
+Task forces were formed to stop bullying in schools.
+There was a campaign to end insensitive and sexually charged language in workplaces.
 As a result using racist, sexist or just plain mean language became taboo in schools and most workplaces.

-People have managed to take a good idea to a ridiculous and possibly perilous place.
+People have managed to take a good idea to a ridiculous and dangerous place.
 Not only is it no longer okay say anything that is obviously insensitive, sexist or bigoted.
-It is no longer okay to say anything that might possibly hurt another person’s feelings (even if what is being said is clearly true and desperately needs to be said by someone).
+It is no longer okay to say anything that might possibly hurt another person’s feelings.
+Even if what is being said is legitimately true and desperately needs to be said by someone.
 Every word uttered by everyone is vigilantly scrutinized for obvious as well as incidental offense.
-Individuals (no matter their maturity level) get to decide for themselves what is hurtful; therefore anything and everything can be (and oftentimes is) construed as hurtful.
+Individuals, no matter their maturity level get to decide for themselves what is hurtful; therefore anything and everything can be, and oftentimes is construed as hurtful.

 Secondly, it is no longer okay to say anything at all unless it makes everyone feel good about their choices, no matter how wrong or ridiculous those choices might be.
 Our absurd preoccupation with the rightness or wrongness of words has turned us into a nation of liars.
 We tolerate insanity because we’re scared witless of saying something and being labeled “hateful”.
 We refuse to verbalize in public the truth we all speak about openly in private: that some things are simply wrong, stupid and detrimental to society.